- Home

 An angle whose vertex lies on the circle and whose sides are chords of the circle.
 Its measure is exactly half the measure of the intercepted arc.

-Why is Inscribed Angle important?
+What is the Inscribed Angle formula?

 Prerequisites